dsengmanivanh/javanese/README.md

 ## Javanese

-Translate a sentence on javanese
+Translate a sentence into javanese